NorthernSantan/wordle/README.md

 - Else if a letter is partial match (exists in the answer but the index doesn't match), mark it yellow.
 - Else mark that letter, grey.

 - If the entered word is an exact match, show a floating message based on the current row.
-SHow banner to share the score.
+Show banner to share the score.
 - If the current row count has reached max attempts, show answer.
 - If both the above conditions are not true, move to the next row.
 ```